rahulpandey70/LeetCode-Questions/README.md

 # 🔥 LeetCode DSA Question'S

 > Click :star: if you like the project.
-Send Pull Request(PR) with your solution and not only solution you can also add question.
+This is a dsa pratice repo for beginner's, who just started dsa, they don't have to think much about time and space complexity just try to solve.
+Also if anyone wanted to add new question's with solution can add.

 # Useful Information.